Prompting in Practice: Investigating Software Practitioners' Use of Generative AI Tools: Results

 GenAI reliability results across respondents' experience and self-reported GenAI proficiency groups can be seen in \Cref{table:reliability}.
 Participants were presented with subsets of the 12 reliability options from \Cref{fig:r2}, which varied based on the SE tasks they indicated using GenAI for.
 To account for this variation of presented options, we calculated proportions for each participant across all of their reliability responses, then calculated a reliability score as the mean of individual reliability ratings across each GenAI proficiency and experience category.
 Overall reliability scores were calculated by multiplying integer values for the Likert-scale options (``Very unreliable'' = 1, ``Very reliable'' = 4) by the calculated proportion of a given category, then dividing the \% of participants who gave a rating other than ``Unsure.''
 Overall reliability proportions and scores are reported in \Cref{table:reliability}.

 Despite nearly equivalent totals for Proficient, Very Proficient, and Maximally Proficient users, Somewhat Proficient users have the lowest at 1.98, largely due to an outlying quantity of ``Very Unreliable'' selections.
 This is expected, since it is unlikely that respondents would assign themselves low proficiency if they were able to obtain reliable AI responses.
-The most proficient users were unlikely to classify GenAI as ``Very Unreliable'' or ``Very Reliable'' for any task, suggesting that they have at least occasionally witnessed AI fail in optimal scenarios and succeed in sub-optimal ones.
+The most proficient users were unlikely to classify GenAI as ``Very Unreliable'' or ``Very Reliable'' for any task, suggesting that they have at least occasionally witnessed GenAI fail in optimal scenarios and succeed in sub-optimal ones.

 In contrast, our analysis by experience level shows no clear patterns.
-The most- and least-experienced developers were more likely to find GenAI reliable than those in the middle.
-This may be correlated with Juniors' and Veterans' proportionally lower familiarity with prompting techniques, but that does not explain why Intermediate developers consider AI more reliable than Senior developers.
+The most- and least-experienced respondents were more likely to find GenAI reliable than those in the middle.
+This may be correlated with Juniors' and Veterans' proportionally lower familiarity with prompting techniques, but that does not explain why Intermediates consider AI more reliable than Seniors.

-\finding{Senior developers (with 11-20 years of development experience) find GenAI least reliable on average, while veterans (with 21+ years) find it most reliable on average.}
+\finding{Senior practitioners (with 11-20 years of development experience) find GenAI least reliable on average, while veterans (with 21+ years) find it most reliable on average.}